 By Chris Bulfinch for CoinWeek …..

 Silver and gold American Eagle bullion coins struck at the West Point Mint by United States Mint Director David J. Ryder will be available to collectors later this year.
-500 four-coin sets marking the series’ 35th anniversary, called the American Eagles at Dusk and at Dawn set, will be sold at public auction directly by the Mint – a first in the Mint’s 229-year history.
+500 four-coin sets marking the series’ 35th anniversary, called the American Eagles at Dusk and at Dawn set, will be sold at public auction conducted in partnership with Stack’s Bowers – a first in the Mint’s 229-year history.

 The sets will include both 2021 design types each of the American Silver Eagle (ASE) and the one-ounce, $50 American Gold Eagle (AGE) bullion coins.
 All four coins were struck at West Point and sport bullion finishes.
 Ryder’s handwritten signature will appear on certificates of authenticity (COAs) issued with each set.
 The date of the auction has not yet been set.